 Recorded at Strobe Studio and mixed at Shape Shoppe in Chicago by Nick Broste

 Mastered by Peter Andreadis at All City Mastering in Chicago

-Bill MacKay is a Chicago based guitarist-composer-improviser.
-He has energized experimental folk, rock, and avant-garde scenes with his radiant songs, and creative and unpredictable approach to the guitar.
+Bill MacKay is a Chicago based guitarist-composer-vocalist-improviser.
+He has energized the experimental folk, rock, and avant-garde scenes with his radiant songs, and creative and unpredictable approach to the guitar.

 Bill Callahan also makes a grand reentry in the land of recorded music with this excellent two-disc opus.
 He goes a lot of great places, and takes you with him.
 Top-notch songwriting & true flair.
 Bill MacKay

 This companion to Lennon's album of same name also came out in 1970.
 The two are a primal pair and fit together like a puzzle.
 Ono's art-punk majesty and inventive avant-garde-ism in great form..
 Bill MacKay